kubernetes/enhancements/keps/sig-node/0030-20180906-quotas-for-ephemeral-storage.md

 volumes are created and destroyed, or during monitoring, when they are called once per minute.
-At present, monitoring is done by shelling out to the `du(1)` and `find(1)` commands, which are much less efficient, as they perform filesystem scans.
-The one potential hazard with `xfs_quota(8)` is that it `stat(2)`s every mountpoint on the system, which could hang if there are e. g. hung NFS mounts.
-We should recommend that systems with NFS mounts not use this mechanism, at least initially. *The performance of these commands must be measured under load prior to making this feature used by default.*
+At present, monitoring is done by shelling out to the `du(1)` and `find(1)` commands, which are much less efficient, as they perform filesystem scans.  *The performance of these commands must be measured under load prior to making this feature used by default.*

 All `xfs_quota(8)` commands are invoked as

-`xfs_quota -P/dev/null -D/dev/null -f <mountpoint> -c <command>`
+`xfs_quota -t <tmp_mounts_file> -P/dev/null -D/dev/null -f <mountpoint> -c <command>`

 The -P and -D arguments tell xfs_quota not to read the usual `/etc/projid` and `/etc/projects` files, and to use the empty special